Roasted Beets with Chèvre-Yogurt Sauce

 But when I really started loving beets was when I was a member of a farm share CSA, and my share on any given week looked something like this:

-As for how the sauce came about – I had some extra chèvre from the caramelized fennel and apple tart, I always have Greek yogurt on hand, and I have a little chive plant growing in the kitchen window.
+As for how the sauce came about – I had some extra chèvre left over after making a sweet potato breakfast bake, and I always have Greek yogurt on hand, and I have a little chive plant growing in the kitchen window.
 You do the math

 - 4 large beets, peeled and cut into eighths